Overview

 Figure 9: Modal split of inland freight traffic

-The final energy consumption in transport sector was 1.03 Mtoe higher in 2018 than in 2000.
-The growth in activity, the split in modal shift and other effects pushed up transport consumption (by 0.84 Mtoe, 0.17 Mtoe and 0.43 Mtoe respectively).
-This significant increase of energy consumption was not counterbalanced by energy savings (0.42 Mtoe).
+Source: ODYSSEEThe final energy consumption in transport sector was 1.12 Mtoe higher in 2021 than in 2000.
+The growth in activity, the split in modal shift and other effects pushed up transport consumption (by 0.54 Mtoe, 0.37 Mtoe and 0.69 Mtoe respectively).
+This significant increase of energy consumption was not counterbalanced by energy savings (0.49 Mtoe).

 Figure 10: Main drivers of the energy consumption variation in transport

-In transport sector, measures are focused on development of road infrastructure, upgrading of public transport fleets and informational/educational purposes like ecological driving or a day without car.
+Source: ODYSSEEIn transport sector, measures are focused on development of road infrastructure, upgrading of public transport fleets and informational/educational purposes like ecological driving or a day without car.
 EU Structural funds, State budget funds and financial resources from Special Programme for Climate Change are used.
 In addition, increased value added tax is applied to fuels and excise tax on some types of fuels, including gasoline, LPG and diesel.
-The increase in taxes permitted to save 609.15 GWh in 2017, in comparison to 4.94 GWh thanks to the upgrade of public transport.
+Great attention is paid to the implementation of energy efficiency tasks in the transport sector to develop sustainable mobility in cities, to improve traffic safety, to implement intelligent transport systems, for the introduction of more efficient means of transport, for the development of environmentally friendly transport.
+During 2014-2020, the financial support measures for Renovation of the city's public transport fleet and Local transport were implemented to renew the public transport fleet.
+The form of funding of the measures is a non-refundable subsidy.
+During 2018-2019 public transport vehicles were renewed in the cities of Radviliškis, Šiauliai, Klaipėda, Vilnius, Panevėžys, Kaunas.
+Renewal of public transport park allowed to save 6.51 GWh of energy during 2018-2020 and the increase in taxes permitted to save 4626,04 GWh during 2014-2019.

 Table 3: Sample of policies and measures implemented in the transport sector